IBMStreams/streamsx.objectstorage/demo/com.ibm.streamsx.objectstorage.avro.sample/README.md

 The **AvroWriteSample** sample demonstrates how to write Avro endoded tuples with embedded schema to the Object Storage.

-The following diagram describes the sample steps details:
+The following diagram describes the sample flow:

 ![Import](/com.ibm.streamsx.objectstorage/doc/images/AvroWriteSample.png)